 Equine chiropractic care is an essential part of any athletic program.
 Back pain is common in all disciplines of horses.
-Dr. Carl Juul-Nielsen is our resident chiropractor, and has had much success in alleviating back pain and lameness in all types of sport horses.
+Dr. Carl Juul-Nielsen and Dr. Allison Williges are our resident chiropractors, and they have had much success in alleviating back pain and lameness in all types of sport horses.

 The spinal column is seen in both horses and humans as the primary framework that helps the body to function properly and to function without aches and pains.
 Thus, a misaligned spinal column may be responsible for a lack of flexibility of the neck and back as well as pinched nerves and painful spasms.
 The spine itself is comprised of a number of vertebrae, which are joined together to foster movement.
 If the spine becomes improperly aligned, the joints will not move in the manner they were designed to move, leading to stiffness, pain, and other problems associated with movement.